CosmWasm/cosmwasm.github.io/docs/core/migrating.md

 ## 1.0.0-beta -> 1.0.0

 - The minimum Rust supported version is 1.56.1.
-Verify your Rust version is >= 1.56.1 with: `rustc --version`.
-Please note that the required Rust version changes over time and we have little control over that due to the dependencies that are used.
+Verify your Rust version is >= 1.56.1 with:
+  `rustc --version`.
+Please note that the required Rust version changes over time, and we have little control over that due to the dependencies that are used.

 - Simplify `mock_dependencies` calls with empty balance: